 Situated off Piazza delle Erbe, along Via Cappello, Juliet’s House is one of the most popular attractions in Verona.
 Juliet’s bronze statue stands in a small courtyard below the famous balcony.

 Visitors can enter the courtyard for free to see the replica statue.
-Or, if you would like to go in the house and stand on Juliet’s balcony, entrance is free with the Verona City Card but you still need to pre-book your visit on their website.
+Or, if you’d like to go in the house and stand on Juliet’s balcony, entrance is free with the Verona City Card but you still need to pre-book your visit on their website.

 🌟 It is tradition to place your hand on Juliet’s right breast and this will bring you luck in love!